PCrnjak/PAROL-commander-software/README.md

 # Documentation:

-How to use PAROL commander software can be found in [DOCS](https://pcrnjak.github.io/PAROL-docs/)
+Documentation on how to use the PAROL commander software can be found in [DOCS](https://pcrnjak.github.io/PAROL-docs/)

 # More about PAROL6